 DENVER, COLORADO -- I would like to share with you all the most horrifying experience of my life in a Motel.
-I was in Denver Colorado visiting some friends.
-At the time I was not making that much money and had to settle with a less then ideal hotel situation.
+I was in Denver, Colorado visiting some friends.
+At the time I was not making that much money and had to settle with a less than ideal hotel situation.
 Because I was staying up there for a week it was much cheaper to rent a room from a place that rented by the week rather than fork over hundreds of dollars to a traditional hotel chain.
-This is how I ended up at the big bunny.
+This is how I ended up at the Big Bunny.
 The first night I arrived it was late and I was tired so I went right to bed.

 The next morning I got up early to do some sightseeing and enjoying visiting my friends.
 That night when I returned I smelled something terrible that hadn't been there the day before.
 After searching through the mini fridge, all the cupboards, drawers and bathroom, I thought that the smell must be coming from the dumpster outside.
 The next morning the smell was even worse and it seemed to be coming out of the bed.
 So I got down on my hands and knees and found rotting food under the bed.